 Celebrating Bisexuality and Gender Diversity

 Bisexuals living fabulous lives full of happiness and love really are a thing.
 Married, partnered or single, bisexuals can have happy rewarding relationships with their husbands, wives, partners ,family and friends .
 Being bisexual is something to celebrate yet the message many bisexuals hear from society each and every day is something other than love.
 I hope as people learn more about what it means to be bisexual that attitudes will change and it will become easier for bisexuals to live their lives as the person they were created to be.

 Helping people better understand bisexuality and variations in gender identity has been a passion of mine since I taught my first college human relations and sexuality discussion group back in 1976.
 My lifetime interest in variations in sexual orientation and how bisexuality can affect relationships with those we love has motivated me to share what I have learned to help make this a kinder, gentler world for all who follow.
-I prefer the dynamics of one-on-one conversations, facilitated group discussions and guest lectures at New England area conferences, colleges, and universities but in response to reader requests I will keep some of my more popular articles written over the years here.
+I prefer the dynamics of one-on-one conversations but for now I will keep some of my more popular articles written over the years here.

 Bi Week 2017 - September 17-23,2017 and Celebrate Bisexuality Day September 23,2017

 It is that time of year when bisexuals and all those who fall under the Bi+ umbrella and those who love us make an extra effort to spread the news that one can be bisexual and still be a fabulous person.
 Being bisexual is a precious gift full of joy but also has challenges.
 We live in a society with mixed messages towards LGBTQ people with far too many being treated as unwelcome misfits.